Child Abuse Lawyer Little Rock, AR

 A child cannot consent to sexual activity, therefore sexual activity involving a minor is prohibited.
 A caregiver committing sexual abuse may include:

 All other child abuse considered endangerment and neglect may include:

 If you are divorcing your child’s abuser, you may seek justice for your child’s physical and/or emotional injuries.
 Reporting child abuse to the Arkansas Department of Human Services could raise criminal charges against your spouse.
 They may face serious consequences including restriction of parental rights, fines, and jail time.
 Criminal penalties for child abuse depend on certain factors including the type of conduct, the age of the child, and whether the offense is a repeated one.

 There are laws in place to protect children’s health and welfare but when a child is abused by someone who is supposed to care for them, such as a parent or guardian, the physical pain and emotional trauma are even more difficult to endure.
 When a child experiences abuse, removing them from their abuser’s care is vital.
 That’s why it is important to act now!

 The child abuse lawyers at Destiny Law can help your family receive therapy.
-Let our child abuse and divorce lawyers help build your case and get you and your child the justice and safety your family deserves.
+Let our child abuse, divorce, and child custody attorneys in Little Rock help build your case and get you and your child the justice and safety your family deserves.